Yrueii/Mlog-Bad-Apple/README.md

+Bleeding edge Mindustry version is needed for this to work properly.
+V8 might work but i haven't tested it yet.

 Almost everything is hardcoded.
 You would need to input your own bad apple video for the python file.
 video input will be taken from ./input/untitled.mp4